Answered: Is Headless CMS good for SEO?

 Now, let’s come to the main discussion: Headless CMS and SEO!
 And we’ll start with some myths related to them.

-Myths of Headless CMS and SEO
+Myths about Headless CMS SEO

 There is a cloud of misconceptions around headless and its impact on search ranking.